mozilla-ai/agent-factory/README.md

 This will start a local web server on `http://localhost:8000`.
 Open the URL in your browser to interact with your agent in a chat-like interface.

+## Sample Agents: Manual End-to-End Regression Tests

+The [`sample_agents/`](sample_agents/) folder contains end-to-end example scripts that serve as manual regression tests for the Agent Factory system.
+Each script demonstrates the full workflow: from generating an agent based on a natural language prompt, to running the generated agent in a clean, isolated environment.
+See [`sample_agents/README.md`](sample_agents/README.md) for details on their purpose, usage, and how they help ensure the reliability of agent generation and execution.

 ## License